background image for GxP Lifeline

 Even companies that are advanced in their digital quality management can’t afford to relax their efforts.
 We also asked where respondents expect to be in five years, and the vast majority expect to move up at least one tier.
 An ambitious 17% of the respondents in the manual tier think they can progress to the intelligent tier in that time.
 Advances in technology, particularly in eQMS solutions, make acting right now essential to keeping up with the competition.

 These were just some of the key takeaways from our research.
-For more information, watch the full webinar or read the report, “The State of Digital Quality Maturity in Pharma and Medtech.”
+For more information read the report, “The State of Digital Quality Maturity in Pharma and Medtech.”

 2019-bl-author-sarah-beale